AmberWilkie/fundamentals-workshop/functions.md

 class Person
   attr_accessor :name

-  def goToBootcamp
+  def go_to_bootcamp
     return "Bootcamp is great!"
   end
 end
 ```
-We've created a class "Person" that has one attribute, name, and who can do one thing: goToBootcamp.
+We've created a class "Person" that has one attribute, name, and who can do one thing: go_to_bootcamp.
 So now we can create an *instance* of Person.
 We can create an infinite number of instances of Person and they can interact.

 Ruby:
 ```
 amber = Person.new
 amber.name = "Amber"

-amber.goToBootcamp
+amber.go_to_bootcamp
 => "Bootcamp is great!"

 amber.name